-- A string that names the particular instance of the application to which the client that owns this window belongs.
-Resources that are specified by instance name override any resources that are specified by class name.
-Instance names can be specified by the user in an operating-system specific manner.
-On POSIX-conformant systems, the following conventions are used: - If "-name NAME" is given on the command line, NAME is used as the instance name. - Otherwise, if the environment variable RESOURCE_NAME is set, its value will be used as the instance name. - Otherwise, the trailing part of the name used to invoke the program (argv[0] stripped of any directory names) is used as the instance name. - A string that names the general class of applications to which the client that owns this window belongs.
+- If "-name NAME" is given on the command line, NAME is used as the instance name. - Otherwise, if the environment variable RESOURCE\NAME is set, its value will be used as the instance name. - Otherwise, the trailing part of the name used to invoke the program (argv[0] stripped of any directory names) is used as the instance name. - A string that names the general class of applications to which the client that owns this window belongs.
 Resources that are specified by class apply to all applications that have the same class name.
 Class names are specified by the application writer.
 Examples of commonly used class names include: "Emacs", "XTerm", "XClock", "XLoad", and so on.

-Note that WM_CLASS strings are null-terminated and, thus, differ from the general conventions that STRING properties are null-separated.
+Note that WM\CLASS strings are null-terminated and, thus, differ from the general conventions that STRING properties are null-separated.
 This inconsistency is necessary for backwards compatibility.